SayanChakroborty/arch-installer/README.md

 # Instructions to run this *(very specific to my hardwares and overly bloated for some)* installation script:

-(1) Edit and adjust the file "pkgs" for desired packages to be installed
+(1) Edit and adjust the file "pkgs" for desired packages to be installed (don't worry about any extra white spaces or new lines or comments as they will be omitted using sed and tr)

 (2) Make the "install" script executable